lowRISC/synfi/doc/aes_rnd_cntr.md

 ### 1. Annotation and Synthesis

-With the information from above, the SystemVerilog code of the module needs to be annotated:
+To start the verification for the circuit shown in the Figure above, the SystemVerilog code needs to be annotated:
 ```verilog
 module aes_cipher_control (
   ...